Queens' College, Cambridge: Friar's Court

 The Erasmus Building completes Friar's Court on the West.
 It was designed by Sir Basil Spence and erected in 1959, and is notable for being the first college building on the Backs to be designed in the Modernist tradition.
 The modern design of the building generated some controversy and the project encountered strong resistance at the time.
-It was officially opened by H.M.
-The Queen Mother in June 1961.
+It was officially opened by the Queen Mother in June 1961.
 The lawn in front includes a crown bowling green laid out in the 16th century.